CThuleHansen/SSLang/README.md

 So how will I do this?
 See the next section!

 ## How
-This section describes the first steps, that I believe to make up the first milestone.
+This section describes the first steps, that I believe to make up the first milestone (These items are also listed under issues as label enhancement).
 Once I have implemented these I will decide what to do next.
 * Define the type Integer
 * Define the type Boolean, which can be True or False
 * Define arithmetic operators: +, -, *, and /.